numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 their DType, up to defining a full type object and in the future possibly even extending the ``PyArrayDTypeMeta_Type`` struct.
 We have to decide on how (and what) to make available to the user initially.
-A proposed initial solution may be to simply allow inheriting from an existing class.
+A possible initial solution may be to only allow inheriting from an existing
+class: ``class MyDType(np.dtype, MyBaseclass)``.
-Further this prevents overriding some slots, such as `==` which may not be desirable.
+If ``np.dtype`` is first in the method resolution order, this also prevents overriding some slots, such as `==` which may not be desirable.

 The proposed method slots are (prepended with ``NPY_dt_``), these are